|vSphere Data Protection 6.0.6 Release Notes | 21 November, 2017|

 FLR browsing of an EXT4 partition with an internal proxy is not supported.
 If the user performs this action, no proper error is prompted.

-When restoring an incremental backup of a secondary replica, the restore returned a failed / aborted status and the log indicates the log gap error, though the database has no log gap.
+When restoring an incremental backup of a secondary replica, the restore returned a status indicating that the restore operation failed or halted prematurely and the log indicates the log gap error, though the database has no log gap.
 Note that this issue has not been observed in restoring a backup of a primary replica.

 The issue is AlwaysOn nodes synchronization-related and occurs during the creation of SQL metadata file in the backup workflow, in cases where the backup is taken on a secondary AlwaysOn replica.